TinyLeaders/tinyleaders.github.io/_pages/faq.md

 ---
 layout: post
 title: "Faq"
+permalink: /faq/
 ---

-Play Rule 8 says you can only cast one of them _command zone_.
+Rule 8 says you can only cast one of them _command zone_.
 Does that mean you can use other means to get it into your hand and cast it?

 > Correct!
 If you manage to get it into your hand or graveyard you can cast it from there.